90% pain relief after one treatment and 100% cured after a second one! Please watch the testimonial.

 Although operating at low frequency, the unique proprietary technology incorporated into the Ultrasonic Pain Relief device enables the effective delivery of low frequency, low intensity ultrasound for the relief of pain in tendonitis and inflammatory musculoskeletal disorders.

 Ultrasound has been used by physical therapists as a non-invasive therapeutic treatment since the 1940s and is used to treat a range of musculoskeletal disorders.
 However, answering the question what is tennis elbow and what were the techniques used in the olden days, there are limitations.

 The therapeutic effects of conventional ultrasound treatment are achieved by applying a transducer to the affected area, which emits sound waves at a frequency of between 0.7 and 3.3 MHz.
 The sound waves pass through the skin, vibrating or oscillating tissue in the treatment area.
 However, the intensity of the waves decreases as they are absorbed, and effective deep tissue penetration is rarely attained.

 In recent years, low frequency ultrasound using sound waves at a frequency less than 200 kHz has been shown to be effective in some medical applications.
 However, the use of lower frequencies can result in the presence of standing waves, resulting in so-called “hot spots” which can cause discomfort to the patient.

-Tendon injury and inflammation, inflammatory musculoskeletal disorders, strains and sprains are often seen as having a very simple and benign clinical presentation.However, this belies the fact that there may be complex causes and that such conditions are often difficult to manage.
+Tendon injury and inflammation, inflammatory musculoskeletal disorders, strains and sprains are often seen as having a very simple and benign clinical presentation.However, this, what is tennis elbow, belies the fact that there may be complex causes and that such conditions are often difficult to manage.

 Conditions such as tennis elbow are frequently caused by repetitive movement, for example during the course of playing sports – as the name suggests – or undertaking repetitive manual tasks in the workplace.